bmlt-enabled/yap/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/radius314/yap.png?columns=all)](https://waffle.io/radius314/yap?utm_source=badge)
 # yap-unstable

-## Warning this is breaking change and features are very unstable and rapidly changin.
+## Warning this is breaking change and features are very unstable and changing rapidly.
 Requires a minimum of PHP 5.3.9 to use.

 The purposes of yap are :